 Another area to consider is gift aid fraud, for example if a charity accepts goods in a charity shop and completes a gift aid form (the taxpayer him or herself must complete the form).

 The most common forms of external fraud are:

 - False invoices.
 This is a common type of fraud whereby criminals issue charities with false invoices.
 These will usually contain fake supplier identities and purchase order numbers, with the objective of obtaining payment for goods or services that have not actually been delivered or received.
 In many cases these invoices are just paid without question because staff assume that goods received are genuine.
-To prevent this kind of fraud, all invoices should be signed off by an authorizing manager who can verify that the services or goods have been received; this step (a physical signature) provides an important audit trail.
-Larger organizations should have a purchase order system to verify orders.
+To prevent this kind of fraud, all invoices should be signed off by an authorising manager who can verify that the services or goods have been received; this step (a physical signature) provides an important audit trail.
+Larger organisations should have a purchase order system to verify orders.

 - Credit card scams.
 Beware of fraudsters posing as major donors.
-In 2016, the Charity Commission warned of a scam in which fraudsters made donation pledges but convinced the charity to transfer half the pledged amount to another (fake) organization's account.
+In 2016, the Charity Commission warned of a scam in which fraudsters made donation pledges but convinced the charity to transfer half the pledged amount to another (fake) organisation's account.
 Beware of complex conditions being made by donors and don’t agree to transfer your own money.